nasa/cumulus-orca/tasks/copy_to_glacier/README.md

                 ORCA_DEFAULT_BUCKET (str, required): Name of the default S3 Glacier ORCA bucket files should be
                                                      archived to.
+                ORCA_DEFAULT_MULTIPART_CHUNKSIZE_MB (str, required): The default maximum size of chunks to use when copying.
+                                                                     Can be overridden by collection config.

         Args:
             event: Event passed into the step from the aws workflow.
 A dict with the following keys: